psqli/gnome-rdp-virtual-monitor/README.rst

 	following programs/scripts.

 gnome-rdp-setup.sh
-	Configure and start the Gnome RDP server for accepting connections from the network.
-It uses virtual monitors by default.
+	Configure the Gnome RDP server and set up the virtual monitor (with `gnome-add-virtual-monitor.sh`).

 gnome-rdp-set-creds.sh
         Configure username and password for RDP.